alexcu2718/fdf/README.md

 Then finally, the reward is a tool I can use for the rest of my life to find stuff.

 Mostly though, I just enjoy learning.

+To put it in perspective, I did not know any C before I started this project, I noticed that every type of file finding tool will inevitably rely on some kind of iterator that will heap allocate regardless of whether or not it's a match, we're talking a hella lot of random allocations which I suspect may be a big bottleneck.

+Even though my project in it's current state is faster, I've got some experiments to try filtering before allocating Unfortunately, you have to have to allocate heap space for directories in stdlib (because they're necessary for the next call)

+Which is partially why I felt the need to rewrite it from libc, it's just the standard library was too high level.

+I'm curious to see what happens when you filter before allocation, this is something I have partially working in my current crate but the implementation details like that is not accessible via CLI.
+If it proves to be performant, it will eventually be in there.
+Obviously, I'm having to learn a lot to do these things and taking the time to understand, get inspired and implement things...

 ## Future plans?